Post-Completion OPT

 - If it has been more than 10 days since you began employment, please submit a Report New Employment request.

-- Learn the Post-completion OPT reporting requirements outlined in the FAQs below.
+- Learn the Post-completion OPT reporting requirements outlined in the following FAQs.

-- Keep your EAD in a safe place.
+- Keep your Employment Authorization Document (EAD) Card in a safe place.
 We recommend that you do not keep this in your wallet.
-ISS does not need a copy of your EAD.
+ISS does not need a copy of your EAD Card.

 - Read all the information on this page about the 12-month OPT period.